 As explained above the situation regarding the \kap resonance has been debated for several decades, partially because of how unstable its determination is.
-First, there exist many different extractions relying on relatively simple models \cite{Jaffe:1975fd,Jaffe:1976ig,vanBeveren:1986ea,Bugg:1996ki,Ishida:1997wn,Oller:1997ng,Oller:1997ti,Oller:1998hw,Oller:1998zr,Black:1998zc,Black:1998wt,Close:2002zu,Kelkar:2003iv,Maiani:2004uc,Pelaez:2004xp,Jaffe:2004ph,Amsler:2004ps,vanBeveren:2005ha,Giacosa:2006tf,Jaffe:2007id,Fariborz:2015bff}.
-Of course, as repeatedly explained, the use of conflicting data sets, which do not fulfill the first principle requirements, together with the large model dependencies produce a huge spread of results as shown in Fig.~\ref{fig:polekappa}.
+First, there are several different extractions relying on relatively simple models \cite{Jaffe:1975fd,Jaffe:1976ig,vanBeveren:1986ea,Bugg:1996ki,Ishida:1997wn,Oller:1997ng,Oller:1997ti,Oller:1998hw,Oller:1998zr,Black:1998zc,Black:1998wt,Close:2002zu,Kelkar:2003iv,Maiani:2004uc,Pelaez:2004xp,Jaffe:2004ph,Amsler:2004ps,vanBeveren:2005ha,Giacosa:2006tf,Jaffe:2007id,Fariborz:2015bff}.
+Of course, as repeatedly explained, the use of conflicting data sets, which do not fulfill the first principle's requirements, together with the large model dependencies produce a huge spread of results as shown in Fig.~\ref{fig:polekappa}.
 This is once again the situation explained in the previous section, and in Fig.~\ref{fig:kpades}, where simple models can produce huge systematic spreads.

 Furthermore, the \kap pole is one of the widest resonances and therefore its pole lies deep in the complex plane.
-Consequently, as illustrated in the top panel of Fig.\ref{fig:anstrucpw}, the region of its nominal mass is as close to the pole as the $\pi K$ threshold, the Adler zero or even the left and circular cuts.
-Hence a precise and reliable extraction cannot be fully understood without a model independent way of performing the necessary analytic continuation into the complex plane (for recent reviews we refer to Ref.~\cite{Pelaez:2015qba,Yao:2020bxx}), making sure that all the required analytic structures are accounted.
-Of course, those models that include some of this basic features, unitarity---which is essential for a resonant behavior--- and some reasonable input from data, generically produce a pole which is not too far from its actual position.
-Moreover, it is important to check that the pole lies within the applicability region of the partial-wave expansion in the complex plane (see \ref{app:Applicability}).
-Nevertheless models cannot be used for a precise description of this resonance.
+Consequently, as illustrated in the top panel of Fig.~\ref{fig:anstrucpw}, the region of its nominal mass is as close to the pole as it is to the $\pi K$ threshold, the Adler zero, or even the left and circular cuts.
+Hence a precise and reliable extraction cannot be fully understood without a model-independent way of performing the necessary analytic continuation into the complex plane (for recent reviews we refer to Ref.~\cite{Pelaez:2015qba,Yao:2020bxx}), making sure that all the required analytic structures are accounted for.
+Of course, those models that include some of these basic features, as well as unitarity---which is essential for a resonant behavior--- and some reasonable input from data, generically produce a pole that is not too far from its actual position.
+Note that it is important to check that the pole lies within the applicability region of the partial-wave expansion in the complex plane (see \ref{app:Applicability}).
+At any rate, models cannot be used for a precise description of this resonance.